vivvd/adviceOfTheDay/README.md

 # Advice of the Day

 Welcome to the **Advice of the Day** repository!
-This project is a single-page website that provides a random piece of advice each day.
+This project is a single-page website that provides a piece of advice each day.
 By clicking a button, users can fetch and display a new advice snippet from the [Advice Slip API](https://api.adviceslip.com/).

 ## Features